-Feng Zhang is a Fellow and HDR Coordinator in the Department of International Relations, Coral Bell School of Asia Pacific Affairs, ANU College of Asia and the Pacific, the Australian National University.
+Feng Zhang is a Fellow and HDR Coordinator in the Department of International Relations.
 He teaches courses on Chinese foreign policy and East Asian international relations.
-His current research focuses on international relations in East Asian history, particularly the tribute system, and Chinese foreign policy and grand strategy.
+His research focuses on Chinese foreign policy, Asia-Pacific security, and international relations theory.

 Watch Feng talk about his interest in China’s foreign policy.

-Feng teaches two Masters courses China: Global Engagement and Domestic Transformation INTR8060 (Semester 2, 2017) and Chinese Thinking on International Relations INTR8074 (Semester 2, 2017), and the undergraduate course China’s New Approaches to Asia Pacific Security INTR2012 (Semester 2, 2017).
+Feng teaches the graduate course China: Global Engagement and Domestic Transformation INTR8060 (Semester 2, 2018) and the undergraduate course Chinese Foreign and Security Policy INTR2012 (Semester 2, 2018).

 President Xi Jinping has emerged out of last month’s 19th Congress of the Chinese Communist Party as a new paramount leader of China on a par with Mao Zedong, founder of the People’s Republic of Ch